markdoc/docs/pages/docs/rendering/index.md

 ];
 ```

-You can see a more complex render tree in the [developer playground](/sandbox?mode=process).
+You can see a more advanced render tree in the [developer playground](/sandbox?mode=process).

 ## Render